microsoft/LightGBM/docs/Advanced-Topic.md

 * LightGBM can offer a good accuracy when using native categorical features.
 Not like simply one-hot coding, LightGBM can find the optimal split of categorical features.
 Such a optimal split can provide the much better accuracy than one-hot coding solution.
 * Use `categorical_feature` to specific the categorical features.
 Refer to the parameter `categorical_feature` in [Parameters](./Parameters.md).
-* Need to convert to `int` type first, and it is better to convert into continues ranges.
+* Need to convert to `int` type first, and only support non-negative numbers.
+It is better to convert into continues ranges.
 * Use `max_cat_group`, `cat_smooth_ratio` to deal with over-fitting (when #data is small or #category is large).
 * For categocal features with high cardinality (#categoriy is large), it is better to convert it to numerical features.